 Best Fish for a 5 Gallon Tank.
 Stocking Ideas

 We made sure to include fish species not only can be kept in a nano aquarium but are easy to care of.
 Let’s take a look at the best fish you can keep in a 5 gallon tank.

 Bettas are a perfect fish for any 5-gallon tank.
 They’re territorial and enjoy having plenty of space without getting lonely or bored with what they have already occupied in their freshwater aquarium.
 You should only keep one betta per aquarium because pairing two males will inevitably lead to constant fighting.

 Bettas are one of the most beautiful fish you can get, and their colors make them stand out.
 They come in tons of different morphs with all sorts of tail shapes; typically a Betta needs at least 5 gallons for its tank but some might be happy living peacefully 3-gallon tanks as well!

-For your betta’s safety, provide it with plenty of live plants (or even fake ones) that will give them hiding spots to feel secure while not crowded.
+For your betta’s safety, include in your Betta fish tank plenty of live plants (or even fake ones) that will give them hiding spots to feel secure while not crowded.

 If you’re looking for an easy-to-care-for school of small fish, consider adding the Chili Rasbora (Sundadanio axelrodi) to your 5 gallon aquarium!
 They are beautiful and fun to watch as they swim around your tank in groups.

 Their colors are very vibrant, and their small size makes them perfect for any 5 gallon aquarium setup!
 With the proper diet and care, they can live up to 10 years or more!